AlexanderEllis/blog/content/posts/taking-over-my-clipboard.md

 It then adds this function as a listener on the copy event, so every time the browser hears that you're copying, this is run first.
 The magic is from [`window.getSelection()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/getSelection), which gives access to the string that the user has selected.
 It then updates this selection with [`selection.selectAllChildren`](https://developer.mozilla.org/en-US/docs/Web/API/Selection/selectAllChildren), which updates the selected text to be the text in the newly created div.

-Now that I know how it's done, another thing makes sense—when I highlight text and hit copy, the highlight goes away.
+Now that I know how it's done, another unusual thing makes sense—when I highlight text and hit copy, the highlight goes away.
 This is because the focus and selection has shifted to that other div.

 ![GIF of text highlighting going away after I hit copy](highlight-disappears.gif)